Philip Zinckernagel

-Philip Aksel Frigast Zinckernagel (born 16 December 1994) is a Danish professional footballer who plays as a winger for Belgian club Standard Liège, on loan from Olympiacos.
+Philip Aksel Frigast Zinckernagel (born 16 December 1994) is a Danish professional footballer who plays as an attacking midfielder for Major League Soccer club Chicago Fire.

 Club career

 Early career

 In March 2018, Zinckernagel joined Eliteserien side FK Bodø/Glimt from SønderjyskE for €200,000.

 Zinckernagel scored 19 goals as FK Bodø/Glimt won their first ever top-flight Norwegian title in 2020.
 He also scored three goals in the 2020–21 UEFA Europa League qualifying phase before losing to Milan in the third qualifying round.

 England

-On 1 January 2021, Zinckernagel signed for English side Watford on a five-and-a-half year contract.
+On 1 January 2021, Zinckernagel signed for English side Watford on a five-and-a-half-year contract.
 He scored his first goal for Watford in a 6–0 win against Bristol City on 13 February 2021.

 On 7 August 2021, Zinckernagel signed on a season-long loan with EFL Championship side Nottingham Forest.
 He scored his first goal for the club in a 2–1 defeat to Blackburn Rovers on 18 August 2021.
 On 10 June 2022, Forest announced Zinckernagel would be returning to Watford once his loan expired.